AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 contains the declaration of :ada:`Quit_Handler`, which is a protected type.
 In the private part of this protected type, we declare the :ada:`Handle_Quit_Signal` procedure.
-By using the :ada:`Attach_Handler` attribute in the declaration of :ada:`Handle_Quit_Signal` and indicating the quit interrupt (:ada:`System.OS_Interface.SIGQUIT`), we're instructing the operating system to call this procedure for any quit request.
+By using the :ada:`Attach_Handler` aspect in the declaration of :ada:`Handle_Quit_Signal` and indicating the quit interrupt (:ada:`System.OS_Interface.SIGQUIT`), we're instructing the operating system to call this procedure for any quit request.
 So when the user presses ``CTRL+\`` on their keyboard, for example, the application will behave